 The Library is also able to assist patrons with the digitization of materials as permitted by copyright law and donor agreements.
 To ensure the security of our collections and provide consistent service to all researchers, the digitization or scanning of archival materials in any format will be undertaken and managed by the Bentley Historical Library in accordance with recognized best practices and professional standards.

-Photocopies (click here for instructions to submit order)
+Photocopies (click here for instructions to order online)

 - The cost of photocopies is $0.20 per page.